retirement, annuities, long term care, pensions on divorce

 There are 77,000 registered individuals of which 26,000 are IFAs, 10,000 are IFAs formally registered with professional bodies such as solicitors and accountants and 41,000 operate as direct sales forces or tied agents.

 The above is different for a pensions consultant or actuary where information or projections are provided for retirement planning and where there are no regulated products involved.
-It is usual for a pensions consultant to be a member of the Society of Pension Consultants (SPC) and an actuary to be a member of the Institute of Actuaries.
+It is usual for a pensions consultant to be qualified with G60 Pensions and an actuary to be a member of the Institute of Actuaries.

 Financial dispute resolution